Why Are Golf Balls So Expensive? (11 Best Reasons)

 Golf balls have evolved over hundreds of years.

-Wooden golf balls sourced from hardwood trees were used at the beginning, animal skins stuffed with goose feathers followed, then the birch golf balls, and lastly, the synthetic materials in your golf balls today.
-Layers have increased, and each layer is made of different material in modern golf balls.
+Wooden golf balls sourced from hardwood trees were used at the beginning, animal skins stuffed with goose feathers followed, the birch golf balls, and the synthetic materials in your golf balls today.
+Layers have increased, and each layer is made of a different material in modern golf balls.

 Notice that all the materials mentioned are quite expensive to source and work with.
 Each company has to work hard to ensure that its golf balls meet the specific needs of the users.